-Jim: Oh, I’m sure it actually taught them a good lesson.
+Jim: No, I’m sure it actually taught them a good lesson.

-Jim: I mean, our marriage is the core of the family.
+Jim: (laughs) I mean, our marriage is the core of the family.

-Patrick: Yeah, and that is something that we, you know, we try to practice, but we also do, you know, talk about.
-We feel like – that one of the greatest gifts that we can give our kids is a God-honoring marriage and a healthy marriage…
+Patrick: Well, yeah, yeah, and that is something that we, you know, we try to practice, but we also do, you know, talk about, and we feel like one of the greatest gifts that we can give our kids is a God-honoring marriage-

-Patrick: Yeah, yeah, absolutely.
-I think that’s – you know, one of the things that it is socounter intuitive.
-You know, as kids come along, you know, there is this shift in attention and affection from your spouse to your kids and rightfully so.
-I mean, kids demand and deserve a lot of time and energy and attention and affection.
-And so I think the desire there for us to be great parents is a good thing.
+Patrick: Yeah.
+Yeah, absolutely.
+I think that’s, you know, one of the things that it is so, uh, counterintuitive, you know, is kids come along.
+You know, there is this shift in attention and affection from your spouse to your kids, and rightfully so.
+I mean, kids demand and deserve a lot of time, and energy, and attention, and affection.
+And so, I think the desire there for us to be great parents is a good thing.
 I think the dangerous thing is when that desire to be a good parent overshadows the desire to be a good spouse.
-And so we want to protect that.
-We want to continue loving one another, uh, serving one another, making time for one another, even when we’re trying to parent together.
+And so, we want to protect that.
+We want to continue loving one another, uh, serving one another, making time for one another, uh, even when we’re trying to parent together.

-Jim: Boy, I hope people are hearing what you’re saying because it is so critically important.
-You suggest this idea of self-care, also, as a big part of the book.
-Describe for self-care what you’re getting at – not neglecting who you are.
+Jim: Well, I, I hope people are hearing what you’re saying, because it is so critically important.
+Um, you suggest this idea of self-care, also, as a big part of the book.
+Describe for us self-care and what you’re getting at, not neglecting who you are.

-Ruth: Right, that’s just taking time for yourself to be in God’s Word, first and foremost.
-I mean, that has to be our priority.
+Ruth: Right.
+That’s just taking time for yourself to be in God’s word, first and foremost.
+I mean, that has to be our priority is-

 Ruth: I know.